endometriosis

 Hormone therapy

-Hormone therapy isn’t a permanent fix for endometriosis.
+However, hormone therapy isn’t a permanent fix for endometriosis.
 You could experience a return of your symptoms after stopping treatment.

-Therapies used to treat endometriosis include:
+Hormone medications used to treat endometriosis include:

 • Hormonal contraceptives.
 Birth control pills, patches and vaginal rings help control the hormones responsible for the buildup of endometrial tissue each month.
 Most women have lighter and shorter menstrual flow when they’re using a hormonal contraceptive.
 Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate the pain of mild to moderate endometriosis.
+The chances of relief seem to go up if you use birth control pills for a year or more with no breaks.

 • Gonadotropin-releasing hormone (Gn-RH) agonists and antagonists.
 These drugs block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 Because these drugs create an artificial menopause, taking a low dose of estrogen or progestin along with Gn-RH agonists and antagonists may decrease menopausal side effects, such as hot flashes, vaginal dryness and bone loss.
-Your periods and the ability to get pregnant return when you stop taking the medication.
+Your menstrual periods and the ability to get pregnant return when you stop taking the medication.

 • Danazol.
 This drug suppresses the growth of the endometrium by blocking the production of ovarian-stimulating hormones, preventing menstruation and the symptoms of endometriosis.
 However, danazol may not be the first choice because it can cause serious side effects and can be harmful to the baby if you become pregnant while taking this medication.

 • Researchers are exploring the use of other hormones for treating endometriosis and the pain related to it.
 One example is gestrinone, which has been used in Europe but is not available in the United States.
-Drugs that lower the amount of estrogen in the body, called aromatase inhibitors, are also being studied.
-Some research shows that they can be effective in reducing endometriosis pain, but they are still considered experimental in the United States.
-They are not approved by the Food and Drug Administration for treatment of endometriosis 24.

-Oral contraceptives, or birth control pills
+Oral contraceptives or birth control pills

 These help make your period lighter, more regular, and shorter.
-Women prescribed contraceptives also report relief from pain 24.
+Women prescribed contraceptives also report relief from pain 42.

 • Typically, a woman takes the pill for 21 days and then takes sugar pills for 7 days to mimic the natural menstrual cycle.
 Some women take birth control pills continuously, without using the sugar pills that signal the body to go through menstruation.
 Taken without the sugar pills, birth control pills may stop the menstrual period altogether, which can reduce or eliminate the pain.
 There are also birth control pills available that provide only a couple days of sugar pills every 3 months; these also help reduce or eliminate pain.